azat-co/practicalnode/chapter7/chapter7.md

 })
 ```

-If defining custom methods in the `Schema` definition is not an option for some reason (maybe our system requires us to do it dynamically), there's another approach to amending `Schema` behavior—to use chained methods:
+If defining custom methods in the `Schema` definition is not an option for some reason (maybe our system requires us to do it dynamically), Mongoose offers another approach to amending `Schema` behavior—chained methods, which require two steps:

 1. Use `Schema.path(name)` to get `SchemaType` ([official docs](http://mongoosejs.com/docs/api.html#schema_Schema-path)) (<http://mongoosejs.com/docs/api.html#schema_Schema-path>).
 2. Use `SchemaType.get(fn)` to set the getter method ([official docs](http://mongoosejs.com/docs/api.html#schematype_SchemaType-get)) (<http://mongoosejs.com/docs/api.html#schematype_SchemaType-get>).

-For example, we can create a getter method for the `numberOfPosts` field:
+For example, we can create a getter method for the `numberOfPosts` field not in the Schema definition, but after `userSchema` is created:

 ```js
 userSchema